pneyrinck/corecontrol/README.md

 ###### Core Control Modules

-Core Control "modules" are things that can control other modules or be controlled by other modules.
+Core Control "modules" are things that send and receive control messages and optionally send and receive module metadata.
 A module is represented using JSON which is a standard way to represent structured data.
 JSON schemas are used to define how module data is structured.
 JSON pointers are used to reference the data within a module.
 Every module has a "type" value that indicates the kind of module it is.
-Example types are "model", "surface", "osc", and "midi."
-The first two types, "model" and "surface" are the core types that let you build incredibly powerful, scalable systems.
-The second two, "osc" and "midi" provide support for OSC and MIDI messaging.
+Example types are "occ", "osc", and "midi."
+The first types, "occ" is the core type that let you build incredibly powerful, scalable systems.
+The second two, "osc" and "midi" provide support for legacy systems that use OSC and MIDI messaging.
+Core Control is extensible to support additional messaging systems.

-###### The OSC Module
+###### Legacy OSC Modules

 Many people use Open Sound Control (OSC) for control messaging on a network.
-OSC has many limitations that Core Control solves.
+OSC has many limitations that Core Control provides with the OCC protocol.
 Nonetheless, OSC is simple and useful.
-Core Control fully supports OSC messaging using its built-in OSC module.
+Core Control fully supports OSC messaging using OSC modules.

-Here is a simple C++ example to send OSC messages with Core Control's OSC module:
+Here is a simple C++ example to send OSC messages with Core Control:
 ```
 #include "corecontrol.h"
+unsigned char blobdata[100];

+// create an OSC module
+CCModule* module = CCModuleCreate("osc", "widgetx", "Widget X");
+// create a socket to send messages
+CCSocket* socket = CCSocketCreate("udp", "192.168.100.1:7000");
-// set the protocol, address, and port for the OSC module
+// connect the OSC module to the socket
-CCSetProperty("/osc/0", "ipProtocol", "udp");
-CCSetProperty("/osc/0", "sendIpAddress", "192.168.1.10");
-CCSetProperty("/osc/0", "sendIpPort", 7000);
-CCConnect(true, "/osc/0");
+CCConnect(true, module, socket);

 // send a float value message with OSC address /volume.
-CCSendValue("/osc/0/controls/volume/valueNumber", 0.7);
+CCSendValue("/controls/volume/valueFloat", 0.7);
+// send a string value message with OSC address /volume.
+CCSendValue("/controls/name/valueString", "John Doe");
+// send an integer value message with OSC address /volume.
+CCSendValue("/controls/year/valueInteger", 1963);
+// send a blob value message with OSC address /volume.
+CCSendValue("/controls/data/valueBlob", blobdata, 100);
 ```
-Please note that the OSC message sent has the address '/volume' and can be received by any OSC application.
-The beginning part of the path, '/osc/0/controls', tells Core Control to send a message from the OSC module.
+Please note that the OSC messages sent have the OSC addresses '/volume', '/name', 'year', and 'data' and can be received by any OSC application.
+The beginning part of the path, '/controls', tells Core Control to send OSC control messages from the OSC module.

-The JSON representation for Core Control's OSC module is:
+The JSON representation for this OSC module is:

 {
   type:'osc',
-  identifier:'osc',
-  name:'OSC',
-  ipProtocol:'udp',
-  sendIpAddress:'192.168.1.10',
-  sendIpPort:7000,
+  identifier:'widgetx',
+  name:'Widget X',
   controls: {
     'volume':{
-      valueNumber:0.7
+      valueFloat:0.7
+    },
+    'name':{
+      valueString:'John Doe'
+    },
+    'year':{
+      valueInteger:1963
     }
   }
 }